nothings/stb/docs/other_libs.md

 # Other single-file public-domain/open source libraries with minimal dependencies

+In addition to all of [my libraries](https://github.com/nothings/stb), there are other, similar libraries.

 People have told me about quite a few of these.
 However, I haven't used most of these libraries and can't comment on their quality.
 (If you use them and aren't their author, feel free to tell me about their quality.) _Newest additions are in italics._